What are the BEST Magic Shows (in Dallas) for 2023?

-Dallas Texas is located in an area once governed by Spain, then by Mexico, the Texians, and then finally it became a part of the United States in 1845.
+It is located in an area once governed by Spain, then by Mexico, followed by the Texians, and then finally in 1845 it became a part of the United States.
 It is now a major player in the world of business, with more than a handful of billionaires calling Dallas their home.
 Yesiree it is a bustling city and with its prosperity has come a vibrant arts scene, and one of the nations largest arts districts, located in downtown Dallas.
 But what about magic you ask?
 You'll find that Dallas has a variety of regular shows along with the latest shows on tour.
 So whether you like your magic small and intimate or big and flashy, you'll find just enough of both in Dallas, Texas.

 Addison Improv Comedy Club